Nicole-devs/P1-Project/README.md

 This is Sports Web App

-> In this app, you can get the various ENglish Premier League teams and their details.
+> In this app, you can get the various English Premier League teams and their details.

 ## Features